Code4HR/open-health-inspection-app/README.md

 npm install
 grunt
 ```

+Grunt is being used to run a local hosting environment, which opens a browser and watches the project folder for changes.

 OHI follows [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/).
 When you're ready to submit your changes, please open a pull request to the 'next' branch for review.